 After our few days in the Gobi Desert in Mongolia, Bruno and I were keen on renewing the desert experience.
 This time we decided to go on a camel trek in the Thar Desert of Rajasthan.
 We reached Jaisalmer for the Desert Festival (highly recommended!), making the “Golden City” the perfect starting point for this adventure.
-Since camels are the traditional means of transport, we decided to explore on the desert animals.
+Since camels are the traditional means of transport, we decided to explore the desert animals.

 The arid region of the Thar Desert mostly sits in India though a smaller portion stands in Pakistan.
 Composed of sand dunes, rocky valleys, and thorny bushes, the Thar is one of the most densely populated deserts on the planet.
 Local villages support themselves through livestock and agriculture, though the latter part is made hard by the limited rainfalls.

 Knowledge of the desert is, of course, the key to ensuring that the environment and local culture are respected.
 We also wanted to make sure animals were treated well.
 After a quick research, we signed up for a 3-Day Camel Trek with Trotters Independent Tours and Travel.
 The local tour operator had raving reviews about their organization and the respect to their staff included the four-legged ones.
-One important element was that Delboy, the founder of the company, came himself a village and was supportive of the local community.
+One crucial element was that Delboy, the founder of the company, came himself a village and was supportive of the local community.

 Day 1 – Starting our Camel Trek

 We met our pickup at the Trotters Tours and Travels office by the Jaisalmer Fort entrance, centrally located and easy to find.
 We left our bigger backpacks with them and kept the small ones for the trip.
 Given we would sleep under the stars in the Desert in February, we packed a few jackets, beanies, and scarves for the colder temperatures.
 The company offered us to take a tent, but we passed on the option.
-Blankets were at our disposal, but I knew I would get cold easily and took our sleeping bags.
+Blankets were at our disposal, but I knew I would get cold quickly and took our sleeping bags.
 Nothing could prevent us from that night-under-the-stars experience!

 We left town quickly with our driver in the 4WD and everything still quiet at the wee hours.
 After about 30 minutes we reached a small village.
 Our driver picked up some supplies from our trip while we sipped hot cups of fresh chai offered while waiting.
 Upon resuming our journey, we soon reached a small dune where we met Punja and Madan, our guide and cook for the trip.
 Punja was a senior guide, Madan a high school student replacing his father for the weekend.